 Once the underside is clean, turn it over and focus on the fabric side.
-If you have a rubber or plastic mats, you can use dish soap for this side as well.
+If you have rubber or plastic mats, you can also use dish soap for this side.

 To give this side a thorough clean, you can use the same carpet shampoo as you did in the car.
 However, make sure it’s safe for the upholstery to avoid residue or damage.

 Saturate the mat with cold water from a hose or bucket and apply an appropriate amount of shampoo.
 Use a brush to work the product into the fibers using circular motions.